-I am a professor at Nanjing Forestry University, and my principal research interest is behavioural ecology and wildlife conservation.
-My original focus is on understanding the reasons behind the ...
+I am the co-chair of the IUCN SSC Amphibian Specialist Group.
+I am also a professor at Nanjing Forestry University, and my principal research interest is behavioural ecology and wildlife conservation ...

 IUCN SSC Amphibian Specialist Group